 At nearly every tomb entrance, you’ll find the Litany of Re.
 The text lists the 75 different names of Re, helping the king’s spirit understand and identify with the deity.
 And here and there are selected scenes from the Book of the Dead, a text that was typically written down on papyrus scrolls.

 Before your visit, be sure to read our summary article on Egyptian tombs.
 It includes information on the Egyptians’ attitude toward death, the difference between the ba and the ka, a summary of each funerary text and other common tomb features.

 The Valley of the Kings Guide

 The following Valley of the Kings guide will be presented in chronological order.
-And as the overall area isn’t that big, visiting the tombs in order is totally feasible.
+And as the overall area isn’t that big, visiting the tombs in order only requires a small amount of extra walking.
 There are numerous area maps situated throughout the valley, so it’s not too hard to figure out where to go next.

 One exception, though, is the Tomb of Ay.
 As it’s situated at the very end of the Western Valley (more below), it’s worth saving for last.

 Also note that if you want to visit every tomb in order, the newly opened tomb of Ramesses I (not featured below) should be visited before that of his son, Seti I.